dholt/openstack-lab/README.md

 > ctrl-a, d (exit screen)

-Tear down: `ubuntu@sas03:~$ ./unstack.sh`

-Re-deploy: `ubuntu@sas03:~$ ./stack.sh`

 NOTE:

 * These are deprecated but it does not work without pci_ prefix, will throw error about 'alias not defined'

 > Option "pci_passthrough_whitelist" from group "DEFAULT" is deprecated.
 Use option "passthrough_whitelist" from group "pci".

 > Option "pci_alias" from group "DEFAULT" is deprecated.
 Use option "alias" from group "pci".

-* Had to manually add pcipassthrough filter to scheduler in nova.conf, already existed.
-May have been because the variable was not correct

 ## Lab Ideas:
 * provision image with packer, deploy with terraform, maybe a couple of terraform examples for small cluster